 Even if the city gains possession of the sign, what purpose does it serve?
 To remind all the serfs workers in Fort Wayne that their grandfathers once had well paying jobs there?
 I think the tower marking the entrance at the former International Harvester complex does a great job as that kind of reminder.

-Do we need two scoops of salt to pour in our civic wounds?
+Do we need two scoops of salt to pour into our civic wounds?

 In 1994, the dwindling number of workers at General Electric donated this memorial to the City of Fort Wayne in recognition of the city’s bicentennial.
 The memorial doesn’t mark General Electric’s Fort Wayne activities, nor its past symbiotic relationship with the city, nor thanks the city for hosting General Electric there for well over half of Fort Wayne’s existence.